biscof/client-contact-api/README.md

 ## API Documentation

-For other entrypoints, please refer to the API documentation which will be available on your host at `/docs/swagger-ui/index.html`.
+For more detailed information on the entry points, please refer to the API documentation which is available [here](https://client-contact-api.onrender.com/docs/swagger-ui/index.html) or on your host at `/docs/swagger-ui/index.html`.